MechatronicBeing/resources/CONTRIBUTING.md

   - separate or derivative work
   - copyrighted or non-copyrighted work
   - commercial or non-commercial work
-  - no contact or citation obligation
+  - unmandatory contact or citation from the author(s)

-## Type of file
+## Type of files
-- Files need to be smallest as possible
+- smallest as possible
   - faster download
   - more files added
-- Files need to be easy openable and editable
+- easy openable and editable
   - with the most basic pre-installed software
     - a simple text editor
     - a basic image editor